-Your work will then be published at no additional cost to you under an open access ACSAuthorChoice via CC-BY-NC-ND 4.0 license and made freely available on the ACS Publications website.
-In addition, your final published article will automatically be deposited to US Pub Med Central.
+Your institution will be alerted of your open access funding request and, if the request is approved, your work will be published at no additional cost to you as ACS open access via a CC-BY-NC-ND 4.0 license and made freely available on the ACS Publications website.

 What are the Benefits of Institutionally Sponsored Open Access?